 Civil wedding ceremonies are held in the beautiful gas-lit Victorian drawing room.
 Following your ceremony you can have drinks in the museum courtyard and gardens whilst the drawing room is transformed into an intimate reception space where dinners can be held for up to 30 guests.

-The Museum Brasserie is also an ideal location for wedding receptions.
+The Museum also an ideal location for wedding receptions.
 In the summer the walled courtyard, adorned with lavender and vines, is a beautiful and peaceful refuge in the heart of St Helier.
 There is also a choice of four other ceremony venues at the Jersey Museum.

 Some photographs by Natalie Mayer Photography.